Shopping Cart

 Hey, Camp Kids!

-We asked you how camp went this last summer and we were thrilled with the response you gave back.
-We had our best turnout yet this year for our annual ‘Share Your Camp Story’ Contest at Everything Summer Camp!
-Your camp stories were great!
-It’s such fun reading through them all and it’s been great sharing them here on the Blog!
+We were thrilled with your response to our annual ‘Share Your Camp Story’ Contest at Everything Summer Camp!
+Your stories were great and it was such a fun time reading through them.
+Get a look at each submission as I post them one-by-one right here on the Blog!

-To anybody else interested in Incarnation Camp, you can give it a closer look for yourself some time and, as always, thanks for reading!
+I’m confident that Camp Longhorn will only get better each year straight through your days of being a camp counselor, Alijah!
+To anybody else interested in Camp Longhorn, give it a closer look for yourself some time and, as always, thanks for reading!

 - John